foleeyy99/msc-thesis-code/blast/README.md

 ## Input files

-* `PITG_01069.txt`: PITG_01069 protein sequence in FASTA format.
+* PITG_01069.txt: PITG_01069 protein sequence in FASTA format.
-* `protein.faa`: predicted protein FASTA from the Matson et al. (2022) P. infestans assembly, downloaded from NCBI.
+* protein.faa: predicted protein FASTA from the Matson et al. (2022) P. infestans assembly, downloaded from NCBI.

-The full `protein.faa` file is not included in this repository.
+The full protein.faa file is not included in this repository.
 It is publicly available from NCBI under Bioproject PRJNA868814.

 ## Software setup